jsharpna/DavisSML/lectures/lecture2/lecture2.md

 # Lecture 2: Intro to ML II

 ## Reading (also for lecture 2): ESL Chapter 2
-## bring your laptop to class if you want to work on the lab
+### bring your laptop to class if you want to work on the lab (not required, but probably helpful)

 ## Git